Columbus OVI / DUI Lawyer

 - Court costs and fees.

 If you are pulled over for suspicion of OVI, it is likely you will be arrested.
-In order to reduce the consequences you may face when arrested for OVI, it is important to: Ask to have your attorney present before speaking about or disclosing anything (other than you license, registration, and proof of insurance) to the arresting officer.
+In order to reduce the consequences you may face when arrested for OVI, it is important to: Ask to have your attorney present before speaking about or disclosing anything (other than your license, registration, and proof of insurance) to the arresting officer.
 Do not give any oral or written statement, or sign anything, unless your attorney is present.
-After an arrest, and before speaking to law enforcement, hire an attorney to represent you in your OVI allegation.
+After an arrest, and before speaking to law enforcement, hire an OVI attorney to represent you in your OVI allegation (contact us).
 Maintain your documentation and evidence you may have of the circumstances surrounding your OVI arrest.
-This information may be helpful to defending your situation, and you will not want to solely rely on the information the arresting office and prosecutor have.
+This information may be helpful to defending your situation, and you will not want to solely rely on the information the arresting officer and prosecutor have.

 Mothers Against Drunk Driving – This national nonprofit organization’s goal is to stop drunk driving, prevent crimes resulting from drinking and driving, and support the victims of drunk driving crimes.MADD Ohio 5900 Roche Drive #250 Columbus, OH 43229 Phone: (614) 885-6233